andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 ## Conditional rendering

-You can make elements of your template render conditionally the same way you do it outside of lists—with [v-if and conditions](./../Conditionals/#equality):
+You can make elements of your template render conditionally the same way you do it outside of lists—with [v-if and conditions](./../Conditionals/#equality).
+Here’s how an unread indicator can be coded:

 ```html{3-5}
 <div v-for="contact in contacts" class="py-3 flex">